 Chambersburg’s Memorial Fountain for Union Troops & “The Burning of Chambersburg”

-The women’s groups of Franklin County, Pennsylvania met on Memorial Day in 1868 and agreed they wanted to honor their men for serving in the Union Army during the Civil War by building them an appropriate monument in the county, seat, Chambersburg.
+The women’s groups of Franklin County, Pennsylvania met on Memorial Day in 1868 and agreed they wanted to honor their men for serving in the Union Army during the Civil War by building them an appropriate monument in the county seat, Chambersburg.
 This would not have seemed that unusual at the time in other large cities throughout the North, except for one fact: Chambersburg had been burned by Confederates under Jubal Early in 1864.
 In fact, approximately two-thirds of the town had been burned to the ground on July 30, 1864.

 Until 1864, both Union and Confederate generals had ordered their men to avoid the needless destruction of civilian property.
 However, that was changing by the summer of 1864.
 Union General David Hunter had ordered the destruction of the Virginia Military Institute in the Shenandoah Valley as well as the home of leading secessionist and former Virginia governor John Letcher in June.
 In July, Hunter burned three more homes belonging to wealthy Virginians.
-In retaliation, Jubal Early burned the home of Montgomery Blair, Postmaster General of the United States, during his rain on Washington, D.C. in July of 1864.
+In retaliation, Jubal Early burned the home of Montgomery Blair, Postmaster General of the United States, after his raid on Washington, D.C. in July of 1864.

 After this great loss in property, you could see why it was a surprise that Chambersburg would be the site of a new monument.
 The city’s fund were near-exhausted trying to rebuild its destroyed infrastructure, and business had not returned to its pre-war level.
 However, within ten years a massive monument was built which focused on memorializing those who went off to war and which brought beauty to the small city.
 The monument was dedicated in 1878, ten years after it was proposed.

 The primary element of the monument was a fountain which reaches upward twenty-six feet in height.
-A finial at the top sprays water that tumbles down into five basins, with the water ending in thirty foot wide pool at ground level.
+A finial at the top sprays water that tumbles down into five basins, with the water ending in a thirty foot wide pool at ground level.

 Around the fountain are eight cast-iron “cannons”